Kevin Johnson (cornerback): 2016

 The following season, Johnson returned as the Texans' third cornerback and made two solo tackles in their season-opening victory over the Chicago Bears.
-The following week, he made four solo tackles in a 19–12 victory over the Kansas City Chiefs.
-On October 2, 2016, he made his first start of the season and racked up two solo tackles during the Texans' 27–20 win over the Tennessee Titans.
-On October 16, 2016, Johnson recorded a career-high nine solo tackles, one assisted tackle, and a pass deflection in the Texans' 26–23 defeat of the Indianapolis Colts.
+The following week, he made four solo tackles in a 19–12 victory over the Chiefs.
+On October 2, 2016, he made his first start of the season and racked up two solo tackles during the Texans' 27–20 win over the Titans.
+On October 16, 2016, Johnson recorded a career-high nine solo tackles, one assisted tackle, and a pass deflection in the Texans' 26–23 defeat of the Colts.
 He broke his foot during the game and was placed on injured-reserve on October 22, 2016.
-In his absence, A. J. Bouye emerged as a sufficient replacement.
+In his absence, Bouye emerged as a sufficient replacement.

 Johnson finished his second season with 25 combined tackles and three pass deflections in six games and three starts.

 2017

-Johnson entered training camp competing with Kareem Jackson for the job as the starting cornerback after A. J. Bouye signed with the Jacksonville Jaguars.
+Johnson entered training camp competing with Jackson for the job as the starting cornerback after Bouye signed with the Jacksonville Jaguars.

-He started the Houston Texans' season-opener against the Jacksonville Jaguars and recorded five combined tackles during their 29-7 loss.
+He started the Texans' season-opener against the Jaguars and recorded five combined tackles during their 29–7 loss.
 The following week, he recorded four combined tackles in a 13–9 victory over the Cincinnati Bengals.
 He left during the third quarter after suffering a sprain to his MCL and was estimated to miss the next four-six weeks.
-On October 29, 2017, he played in his first game since returning from his MCL injury and recorded five combined tackles and deflected a pass during a 41-38 loss to the Seattle Seahawks.
-Kareem Jackson earned Johnson's starting cornerback job during his absence and remained the starter after his return.
+On October 29, 2017, he played in his first game since returning from his MCL injury and recorded five combined tackles and deflected a pass during a 41–38 loss to the Seattle Seahawks.
+Jackson earned Johnson's starting cornerback job during his absence and remained the starter after his return.
 He played in 12 games overall in 2017, starting four, recording 45 tackles and two pass deflections.